ezrasavard/ezrasavard.com/_posts/2019-02-24-passive-control.md

 I don't think intake tracking is the right approach.
 For the last two months, I only track my body weight.
-I weigh myself every day at the same time and record it, and then use a one month trendline to see how things are going.
-Anything less than a month is dominated by water-weight fluctuations.
+I weigh myself every day at the same time and record it, and then use a one month trendline to see how things are going (anything less than a month is dominated by water-weight fluctuations).
 So far, I'm losing about 1.5lbs/month on this system, which is slower than I'd like, but very, very easy to keep up.

 One confounder here is that my years of food intake tracking mean that I am pretty accurate in estimating how many calories I'm eating.
-I occasionally track everything just to check, and I'm usually +/- 100 kcal.
+I occasionally track everything just to check and I'm usually +/- 100 kcal for the day.
 I also mostly trust restaurant nutrition facts, but add 20% if the portions are set by a human server.

 ## Conclusions

-Whenever I want to achieve a goal, I consider myself fallible and try to design accordingly.
-Principles I try to keep in mind:
+Whenever I want to achieve something, I consider myself failure-prone and design accordingly:

 1. Minimize opportunities to deviate from the goal
 2. Create or find an environment that makes achieving the goal the easiest choice
 3. Measure the actual desired outcome variable

+This mostly seems to be working.

 It is also interesting in retrospect how implicated my employer is in all of these systems.
 Most directly, in the savings case,